Everything You Need to Know About Zero-Trust Security

-Zero Trust Principle #5 Multi-Factor Authentication
+Zero Trust Principle #5 Multi-factor Authentication

 MFA (Multi-factor authentication) is another core value of zero-trust security.
 MFA refers to the requirements of more than a single piece of evidence to authenticate a user.

-Users who enable MFA application for services have to enter both a password and another authentication code that is sent to another device, such as their mobile phone, to verify that they are really who they claim to be.
+Users who enable MFA applications for services have to enter both a password and another authentication code that is sent to another device, such as their mobile phone, to verify that they are really who they claim to be.

 Zero Trust Principle #6 Control on Device Access